jhpyle/docassemble/_docs/roles.md

 ---
 {% endhighlight %}

+This code block sets the [special variable] `multi_user` to `True`, which tells **docassemble** that multiple users will be using this interview.
+When `multi_user` is `True`, **docassemble** will not encrypt the answers on the server.
+This reduces [security] somewhat, but is necessary in order for multiple users to participate in the same interview.

-We could simply shorten the code to `announce_winner`, and the interview could still get done, because `announce_winner` implicitly asks for both `firth_person_bid` and `second_person_bid`.
+This code block also sets a goal for the interview: finding the value of `announce_winner`.
+Note that if we took out the two `if` statements, the interview could still get done, because `announce_winner` implicitly asks for both `firth_person_bid` and `second_person_bid`.
 The problem with that (or the inconvenience) is that `announce_winner` looks for the value of `first_person_bid` before it looks for the value of `second_person_bid`.
 This means that the second participant would have to wait to enter his bid until the first participant had done so.
 This would be arbitrary and could cause unnecessary delay.
 The additional code here will ask each participant for his bid regardless of which one is first to log in.

 The `interview_url` text looks very complicated, because it is.